Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: Limitations

 \section{Limitations}

 Our study has several limitations.
 First, we have identified several threats to the validity of our study.
 For instance, our controlled experiment, conducted in a lab-like setting with a fixed duration, may not fully capture the open-ended and long-term nature of real-world auditing tasks.
 Meanwhile, our participant pool consisted primarily of student auditors, whose workflows may differ from those of professional red teamers or compliance officers.
 The generalizability of our findings could be strengthened by future longitudinal deployments with a more diverse range of experts and domain-specific prompts.
-Furthermore, we used in our analysis bookmarks as a proxy for insights, a metric that future work could refine.
+Furthermore, we used bookmarks in our analysis as a proxy for insights, a metric that future work could refine.
 The fixed order of system presentation could also introduce potential learning or fatigue effects, as the difficulty of finding new insights naturally increases over the course of a session.
+In addition, the LLMs used in the study could make mistakes that misled participants, which could influence user responses and auditing results.
 Finally, while Vipera can be extended to audit multiple T2I models in parallel, doing so likely requires further work to adapt guidance and reconcile differences across models.